 Expedited transmission options.
 In cooperation with transmission owners, the California ISO is in the process of identifying and fast tracking a number of key transmission investment projects.

-In turn, Assembly Bill 970 directs the California Energy Commission to establish a process to issue its final certification for any thermal power plant and related facilities within six months after filing.
+In turn, Assembly Bill 970 directs the California Energy Commission (“CEC”) to establish a process to issue its final certification for any thermal power plant and related facilities within six months after filing.
+The CEC currently has currently posted power plant licensing cases amounting to 14,938MW.
 While it is unclear to what extent this expedited process will address hold-ups due to environmental concerns, the new law is intended to:

 establish a “fast track” six month process for power plants that present no significant environmental impact;